RedisGraph/RedisGraph/docs/docs/configuration.md

 An on/off toggle for the `GRAPH.INFO` command.
 Disabling this command may increase performance and lower the memory usage and these are the main reasons for it to be disabled.

+It's valid values are 'yes' and 'no' (i.e., on and off).

 #### Default

 `CMD_INFO` is `yes`.

 ### MAX_INFO_QUERIES

-A limit for the number of finished queries stored for the `GRAPH.INFO PREV` subcommand.
+A limit for the number of previously executed queries stored for the `GRAPH.INFO PREV` subcommand.

+A number within the range [0, TBD]

 #### Default

-`MAX_INFO_QUERIES` is 10,000.
+`MAX_INFO_QUERIES` is 10000.

 ---